stealjs/steal-tools/README.md

 [![Build Status](https://travis-ci.org/bitovi/steal-tools.svg?branch=master)](https://travis-ci.org/bitovi/steal-tools)

+`steal-tools` is a collection of command-line utilities
+that:

-`steal-tools` is a collection of command-line utilities that make building ES6, CommonJS, AMD, and [Steal](https://github.com/bitovi/steal) applications easy and load _fast_.
+ - makes building ES6, CommonJS, AMD, and applications _easy_, and
+ - writes those builds so your apps load _fast_.

 It is one half of the [StealJS](http://stealjs.com) project.
 It's other half, [steal](https://github.com/bitovi/steal) provides client-side dependency management.